arjun-menon/pypage/README.md

 </html>
 ```

-On running `pypage`, the above document gets turned into:
+Running `pypage`, turns the it into:

 ```html
 <html>